 Saratoga Park and Recreation Spots

 Congress Park is a gorgeous and historic park in the middle of downtown Saratoga.
 I love having a park like this in the middle of downtown Saratoga because it’s fun to grab food or ice cream and head to the park for some people-watching on a nice day.
-With duck ponds, grassy meadows, historic landmarks and a wooden carousel (which opens for the season on May 13th 2012), Congress Park is a great meeting place, picnic spot, or people-watching destination.
+With duck ponds, grassy meadows, historic landmarks and a wooden carousel (which opens for the season in mid-May), Congress Park is a great meeting place, picnic spot, or people-watching destination.
 In July and August, Congress Park is home to live music concerts, arts and crafts festivals, and other special events.

 Saratoga Spa State Park is a park to enjoy during all four seasons.
 The State Park offers a wide variety of walking and hiking trails, streams, a geyser, picnic pavilions, two pool complexes, a golf course, biking trails, snowshoe/cross-country ski trails, ice skating, and lots more.
 There is an $8 vehicle fee to enter the actual park during the summer, but it’s always free to get into entrance at the Avenue of the Pines.
 Located within the park is the Saratoga Performing Arts Center (SPAC), the Spa Little Theater, the National Museum of Dance, the Saratoga Automobile Museum, the Gideon Putnam Resort and Roosevelt Baths and Spa.
 Trail maps are available at the Park Office.
 Dogs are allowed on trails on leash only.